thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 - Network connectivity was maintained

-- We could see SW3 detect something was wrong after not receiving BPDUs from root SW1 - and logs enable us to see the process.
+- SW3 detects something was wrong after not receiving BPDUs from root SW1 - and logs enable us to see the process.

 <br>